FishSt1ck-git/3d-block-dodger/README.md

 # Game #1 - 3d Block Dodger

 This is my first try at some video game development in Unity.
+Although I've been a C# dev for quite some time, I was surprised to see that the development just seems like a minor part.
+There's so much things that I don't know yet, so a lot of things to learn.

+To start getting familiar with Unity, I followed a tutorial by the great Brackeys:
-I followed the Brackeys - How to make a videogame tutorial (https://www.youtube.com/watch?v=IlKaB1etrik)
+How to make a videogame tutorial (https://www.youtube.com/watch?v=IlKaB1etrik)

 What I learned from this
 -----------------------------
 - The Unity UI basics
 - How scripts are called and work
-- Input handling (although I used the newer system instead of the one used here)
+- Input handling (although I used the newer system instead of the one used in the tutorial)
 - Basic object manipulation
+- Boxcolliders and collisions handling
 - Adding UI components
-- Boxcolliders and collisions handling

 The game
 -----------------------------